3fon3fonov/DetExCal/README.md

 In [1]: import DetExCal

-* or e.g., to load the RV routines:
+* or, e.g., to load the RV routines:

 In [1]: import DetExCal